JanKruska/sail/README.md

 # sail
-Source code for the Surrogate-Assisted Illumination (SAIL) algorithm, as described in:
+Source code for my Bachelor's thesis on the integration of constraints into the Surrogate-Assisted Illumination (SAIL) algorithm, described in:

 "Data-Efficient Exploration, Optimization, and Modeling of Diverse Designs